 - 1. The instructor must tell the student directly that he/she has a detention. - 2.
-Parents will be notified through the teacher, student, school secretary, or detention report form that the child has been assigned a detention. - 3.
-Students cannot serve more than one detention per day. - 4.
-Students involved in any extracurricular activities/sports will miss a half hour of their practice/game and any additional consequences will be left up to the coach. - 5.
-Students will serve detention either the day that is assigned to them, or the following day pending parent notification.
+Parents will be notified by the teacher that the child has been assigned a detention.

+3. Students involved in any extracurricular activities/sports will miss a half hour of their practice/game and any additional consequences will be left up to the coach.

+- 4. Students will serve detention on Friday's after 1:30. - 5.
 Occasionally students skip detention after being notified that they are to be in attendance.
 If a student deliberately misses detention, the following action will be taken: detention doubled, notification of parents, loss of eligibility for next event/sport.